From our cold, clear open Alaskan waters, to our wild, small-boat line-caught catch, to your table . . . our fish are something special.

 Favorite Recipe: Potato Chip Halibut

 Falling between Coho and King for oils, Keta is one of the most underrated fish out there.
-It’s perfect for people who don't like a strong salmon taste but enjoy flavor and amazing nutritional value!
+It’s perfect for people who don't like a strong salmon taste but enjoy flavor and amazing nutritional value and it makes the most delicious smoked salmon!

 Wild Facts: As they ready to spawn, Keta gain tiger-like stripes